msucloudfellowship/msucloudfellowship.github.io/docs/introduction/index.md

 ## Pre-session activity:

- - log-in to Teams and post "hi" message.
+Please complete the following activities prior to our first synchronmous meeting September 3 to ensure you have access to the ways we will communicate.

+ - Teams:
    You should have all been given access to a Team "TEAM NAME TBD" via your NetID.
 See documentaiton on how to log-in to https://tech.msu.edu/technology/collaborative-tools/spartan365/
+    * exercise: please log-in to Teams and post  message in the main channel just saying "hello" with your name and department and you prefer to be addressed

  - ensure access to Azure Portal